andre-st/goodreads-toolbox/doc/friendnet.md

 15413712,9348911
 ```

-CSV-files can be easily processed with any social network analysis (SNA)
+Comma-separated values (CSV) files can be easily processed with any social network
-software such as `R` with the `iraph` package.
+analysis (SNA) software such as `R` with the `igraph` package or similar.
+You can ran other statistics software or query languages against CSV-files too,
+e.g. `q` is SQL for CSV.

 ## Social network analysis (SNA)